 - Sending/posting harassing messages or repeatedly sending/posting unwanted messages (electronic or paper) to others is prohibited.

-- You may not connect any personal computer equipment to the seminary network without prior authorization from the IT Director.
+- You may not connect any personal computer equipment to the seminary network without prior authorization from the staff.

 - You may not attempt to intercept, analyze, record, or tamper with network data packets.

 - WBS resources may not be used for illegal or disruptive purposes.
 Examples of illegal or disruptive purposes include, but are not limited to:

 - Intentional destruction of or damage to equipment, software, or data belonging to WBS or other users.

 - Intentional disruption or unauthorized monitoring of electronic communications.